tokenized/docs/protocol-actions.md

 <a name="action-asset-definition"></a>
 #### Asset Definition

 This action is used by the issuer to define the properties/characteristics of the asset (token) that it wants to create.
 An asset has a unique identifier called AssetID = AssetType + base58(AssetCode + checksum).
-An asset is always linked to a contract that is identified by the public address of the contract wallet.
+An asset is always linked to a contract that is identified by the public address of the Contract wallet.

 <table>